GNOME/manuals/README.md

 ## Installation

 Currently you need to install by grabbing a Flatpak artifact from CI.
-However, I've not finished all the necessary parts to make this work from Flatpak, so it works better on the host than within the Flatpak.

-It is also desireable to install the documentation for particular Flatpak runtimes where the documentation lives.
+You can install documentation manually using the `org.gnome.Sdk.Docs` runtimes (or similar) or use the application to install them.

 ```sh
 flatpak install --user gnome-nightly org.gnome.Sdk.Docs//master